-The Board of Governors has appointed a designated teacher who works with the local authority to promote the educational achievement of children who are looked after and previously looked-after.
+The Governing Board has appointed a designated teacher who works with the local authority to promote the educational achievement of children who are looked after and previously looked-after.
 Their details are in the Key Contacts section.
 They follow the guidance set out in the statutory guidance 'The designated teacher for looked after and previously looked after children'.